Talaiot: Talayotic Menorca – UNESCO World Heritage Site

 Talayotic Menorca was inscribed on the UNESCO World Heritage List in 2023.
 It encompasses a collection of archaeological sites that bear witness to an exceptional island-based prehistoric culture, characterized by its unique cyclopean architecture.
 The island preserves exclusive monuments such as funerary navetas, circular houses, taula sanctuaries, and talayots, all of which exist in perfect harmony with Menorca’s landscape and its celestial connections.

-Menorca boasts one of the richest archaeological landscapes in the world, shaped by generations that have safeguarded the Talayotic legacy.
-It has the highest density of prehistoric sites per surface area on any island, serving as a powerful symbol of its insular identity.
+Menorca has one of the richest archaeological landscapes in the world, shaped by generations that have safeguarded the Talayotic legacy.
+It has the highest density of prehistoric sites per surface area on any island, and is a symbol of its insular identity.

 This cultural area is divided into nine zones that include archaeological sites and their associated landscapes, with a timeline spanning from the emergence of cyclopean constructions around 1600 BCE to the Romanization in 123 BCE.
 The outstanding value of its monuments and landscapes led to its inscription on the UNESCO World Heritage List in 2023.